 Young Carers in Schools is a free initiative that makes it as easy as possible for schools to support young carers, and awards good practice.

-Run jointly by Carers Trust and The Children’s Society, we are working with schools across England and Wales to share good practice, provide relevant tools and training, and to celebrate the great outcomes that many schools achieve for young carers.
+Run jointly by Carers Trust and The Children’s Society, we are working with schools across England to share good practice, provide relevant tools and training, and to celebrate the great outcomes that many schools achieve for young carers.
 This initiative is currently funded by Thomas Cook Children’s Charity and Henley Festival.

 ***New findings – 72 awarded schools reveal the impact of adopting the Young Carers in Schools programme.
 View our infographic to find out more.***

 What does Young Carers in Schools offer schools?